Six Nations Championship: Broadcasting rights

+France, Ireland, and Italy listed the Six Nations as a major event with cultural significance and enacted national and EU laws to ensure coverage would be available on free-to-air channels.

-In Ireland, RTÉ have broadcast the championship since RTÉ's inception and continued to do so until 2017, while TG4 televised highlights.
+In Ireland, each of Ireland's games in the Six Nations may be held by a pay television channel, if the match is delayed broadcast and in full on free-to-air television.
+RTÉ have broadcast the championship since RTÉ's inception and continued to do so until 2017, while TG4 televised highlights.
 However, in late 2015 RTÉ's free-to-air rival TV3 was awarded the rights for every game from the Six Nations on Irish television from 2018 to 2021.
 In 2022 it was announced that RTÉ and Virgin Media would share broadcasting rights.

-France Télévisions covered the competition in France.
+In France, the entire Six Nations rugby tournament must appear on free-to-air television.
+France Télévisions has covered the competition in France.

-In Italy, from 2022 TV8 and Sky Italia broadcast all matches.
+In Italy, Six Nations rugby matches involving the Italian national team must be broadcast on free-to-air television.
+Sky Italia broadcasts all matches while free-to-air TV8 only covers Italy fixtures.

-In the United States, NBC Sports broadcasts matches in English and TV5 Monde airs matches in French.
+In the United States, NBC Sports broadcasts matches in English.
+The tournament is also broadcast on DAZN in Canada, Premier Sports Asia in East and Southeast Asia, Sky Sport in New Zealand, Stan Sport in Australia and SuperSport in South Africa.

+In 2024 the Six Nations teams featured in a Netflix documentary Six Nations: Full Contact.
+In February 2024, the show was green lit for a second season.
+In January 2025, the tournament organisers confirmed that Netflix would not be taking up the option to produce a third series.

 Sponsorship

-Until 1998, the Championship had no title sponsor.
+Until 1998, the competition had no title sponsor.
 Sponsorship rights were sold to Lloyds TSB Group for the 1999 tournament and the competition was titled the Lloyds TSB 5 Nations and Lloyds TSB 6 Nations until 2002.

 The Royal Bank of Scotland Group took over sponsorship from 2003 until 2017, with the competition being branded the RBS 6 Nations.
 A new title sponsor was sought for the 2018 tournament and beyond.
 However, after struggling to find a new sponsor, organisers agreed a one-year extension at a reduced rate.
 As the RBS brand was being phased out, the tournament was named after the NatWest banking subsidiary, becoming the NatWest 6 Nations.

 On 7 December 2018, Guinness was announced as the Championship's new title sponsor, with the competition to be named the Guinness Six Nations from 2019 to 2024.
 Due to the Loi Évin laws which prohibit alcohol sponsorship in sport, "Guinness" cannot be used as part of the branding of the tournament in France.
-The French-language logo for the tournament replaces the Guinness logo with the word "Greatness" in the same color and typeface as the Guinness wordmark.
+The French-language logo for the tournament replaces the Guinness logo with the word "Greatness" in the same colour and typeface as the Guinness wordmark.